Hearing Aids for Adults

 What will happen when I choose a hearing aid?

-When you come to see us at the Norfolk and Norwich University Hospital, Cromer Hospital or Thetford Healthy Living Centre, your Audiologist will first discuss your hearing with you.
+When you come to see us at the Norfolk and Norwich University Hospital or Cromer Hospital, your Audiologist will first discuss your hearing with you.
 This may include questions about your hearing, lifestyle and health.
 This will allow us to understand your hearing needs, and make recommendations as to whether a hearing aid is likely to be beneficial to you.

 Before your hearing test, we will examine your ears to assess their health.
 We will then place headphones over your ears and present a series of sounds, asking you to press a button when you hear one.
 This will give us an understanding of the quietest sounds you are able to hear at different pitches.